 When starting a new business there are so many things happening all at once, so many items on your task list, and even more decisions to make.
-Often times we get so excited with our new venture that we get caught up in that and want to do it all at once and more!
-Instead, take a small moment to ask yourself some questions before you start Marketing.
+Oftentimes we get so excited with our new venture that we get caught up in that and want to do it all at once and more!
+Instead, take a moment to ask yourself some questions before you start Marketing your business.

 The reality is, one thing at a time is the only way you can truly focus and make it exactly the way it should be to help your business grow.

 While marketing is a must for any new business, it should be approached properly lest it explode in too many different directions to control it.
 So, I invite you to consider the following questions regarding your business before you launch your full scale marketing plan:

 Do I have a beautiful website?

 When you start your digital marketing plan, you’ll likely be leading them to your website to view your products and services, learn more about you and your company, request information, or purchase.